 Test weld samples before full production.

-Common Mistakes to Avoid: overheating, under-pressurizing, welding dirty surfaces.
+Common Mistakes to Avoid: overheating, under-pressurizing, welding dirty surfaces, neglecting surface preparation, and failing to control welding parameters.

 Feature | Heat Sealing | Welding |